 Having a solid sense of self means being able to take in information about others’ opinions and thoughts about us but separating that from the things we think and believe about ourselves.
-It also involves being able to separate yourself from the various roles you possess as a person; being able to detach yourself from your role as a mother or father, a romantic partner, a child, etc. is important to help maintain your identity, even in the most intimate of relationships.
+It also involves being able to separate yourself from the various roles you possess as a person; being able to detach yourself from your role as a mother or father, a romantic partner, a child, etc., is important to help maintain your identity, even in the most intimate of relationships.

 Here are some signs that you may be experiencing struggles with maintaining a solid sense of your own identity and sense of self:

-- Often when a person begins to lose their solid sense of self-worth, they begin to surround themselves with others and do not give themselves time and space to be alone.
+Often when a person begins to lose their solid sense of self-worth, they begin to surround themselves with others and do not give themselves time and space to be alone.
 Having alone time can be helpful, as it gives a person the ability to decompress from social pressure and can allow a person to think their own thoughts without the pressure to conform to another person’s point of view.
 Having separate interests, activities, and time apart from loved ones also enriches the quality of time that is spent with those you love.

-People losing their sense of self and their own identity are often malleable in their preferences, likes, interests, and many other parts about their life depending on who they are engaging with or interacting with.
+People losing their sense of self and their own identity are often malleable in their preferences, likes, interests, and many other parts about their lives depending on who they are engaging or interacting with.
 We see this often with intimate relationships, where a person will emulate the interests of their partners and almost transform into different people based on the partner they are with.
 This lack of solid identity can make it hard to be truly intimate and vulnerable with others and can complicate a person’s ability to truly love and accept themselves.

 When a person begins to feel a sense of worthlessness or decreased ability to feel confident in themselves, it is common that they decrease pleasurable activities or disengage in things that make them happy and give them a sense of purpose.
 People will often notice that they become more socially withdrawn or decrease their participation in activities that they enjoy, thus increasing their feelings of discomfort about themselves and who they are.

 Self-care is often the first thing to go when a person feels stressed, and can cause them to neglect all of the needs that their body and mind may have.
 Prioritizing physical and mental health is important and acknowledging the signs the body gives of stress is an important component of learning to love yourself.
 Addressing your physical and emotional needs can help you love and accept yourself, thus improving your ability to develop and sustain a positive and solid identity.